Chyannetech/Developer-Notes/Unit 1 Frontend Fundamentals/Getting Set Up/Success Tips.md

 I'm making a lot of mistakes
 Mistakes are a part of life as a developer

-I don't feel comfortable with the material
-You probably will never feel the material is easy, but you should be able to do the work By the end of each unit project, you should feel mostly comfortable with applying the material
+By the end of each unit project, you should feel mostly comfortable with applying the material

-I feel good during class, but it's difficult to innovate on my own There are three stages to learning something:
+There are three stages to learning something:
 Imitation (follow along)
 Assimilation (repetitive simple tasks: homework and labs) Innovation (build something new on your own - project time)

-Everyone at work will realize I know nothing
-This is called the imposter syndrome, and it's very common Nobody knows everything, it's about how well you learn
+Nobody knows everything, it's about how well you learn

-I don't "do" math
-That's why we have the computer do it for us!
 Programming is more about thinking logically than doing equations

 What's the best practice?
 What's the one "correct" answer?
-Best practices change constantly and from company to company If you think properly, you'll probably naturally arrive at a best practice All that matters is "Does it work?"
+Best practices change constantly and from company to company If you think properly, you'll probably naturally arrive at a best practice

+All that matters is "Does it work?"

-A company that hires someone with 3 months of experience doesn't care too much about code quality Use your time to learn new technology or strengthen your problem solving
+Use your time to learn new technology or strengthen your problem solving

-I don't have a perfect understanding of everything Class is set up to accommodate students of all abilities We make sure you understand at least the most important concepts Only the people who write the specifications for the language understand everything about the language
+Only the people who write the specifications for the language understand everything about the language

-I want an amazing portfolio and to complete all my labs/assignments You won't be happy with how your first projects look/function; what matters is the ability to think Don't worry about completing every lab/homework They're there as an exercise in thinking with enough material for all Completing and sleeping for 2 hours is worse than sleeping and not completing

-In summary, we ask you to trust the process and know that if you practice what you learn long enough, the skills will come.
+Trust the process and know that if you practice what you learn long enough, the skills will come.